nikini/ionic-gallery-modal/README.md

 and then, within your application module

 ```
-import { GalleryModalModule, GalleryModalHammerConfig } from 'ionic-gallery-modal';
+import * as ionicGalleryModal from 'ionic-gallery-modal';
 import { HAMMER_GESTURE_CONFIG } from '@angular/platform-browser';
 ```